-She has recently co-authored the 3rd edition of the Wheelchair Accessible Design Guide and co-designed delivers CAE’s Accessible Housing: Category 3 – Wheelchair User Dwellings course.
+She has recently co-authored the 3rd edition of Habinteg’s Wheelchair Accessible Design Guide and co-designed delivers CAE’s Wheelchair Accessible Housing: Building Regulations, Approved Document M Category 3 course.
 She also works on a range of access consultancy projects, including access audits and design appraisals.

 Michelle is an active member of the London and South East regions of the Access Association, is on the judging panel of the Selwyn Goldsmith Award for Universal Design and represents CAE on the BS8300 committees.